deadlydog/deadlydog.github.io/_posts/2013-11-21-get-autohotkey-to-interact-with-admin-windows-without-running-ahk-script-as-admin.md

 Today I stumbled across [this post](http://www.autohotkey.com/board/topic/70449-enable-interaction-with-administrative-programs/) on the AHK community forums.
 Lexikos has provided an AHK script that will digitally sign the AutoHotkey executable, allowing it to interact with applications running as admin, even when your AHK script isn't.

-> Update: I've found that this solution no longer works.
+> March 2023 Update: I've found that this solution no longer works.
 > I'm not certain if the problem is something with my local machine, or an update to newer versions of AutoHotkey.
 > If you don't want to use [my new preferred solution](/Prevent-admin-apps-from-blocking-AutoHotkey-by-using-UI-access/), let me know if this one still works for you in the comments.